CatFish0192/Chick-Farm/README-EN.md

 # Chick-Farm
 Chick Farm is a word game,developed and tested by "XJZY Development Group"

+We are a team of junior high school students in China, WhiteCat is responsible for code development, and CatFish0192 is responsible for code testing, maintaining repositories and writing Wiki/Readme

 ## Run the code/game

 ### Windows: